BlazejosP/huawei-sun2000-API-CLI/README.md

 Linux Command line tool for acess Huawei FusionSolarApp API -
 Huawei sun2000-(3KTL-10KTL)-M0 all models comand line bash API for download data from their FusionSolarApp web service.
-To use this tool you need an acount in their service and then request developer account.
+To use this tool you may need kioskmode link as a minimum.
+But to fully use this tool you need an acount in their service and then request developer account.
 That all means that you need Huawei sun2000 https://solar.huawei.com/eu/products series PV inverter configured already with their cloud service or someone who give you acess to cloud service related with his Huawei device.

-To use this script you need account on Huawei FusionSolar https://eu5.fusionsolar.huawei.com and developer privilege.
+To use this script you must have as a minimum kioskmode link given to you by someone else who has Huawei account.
+But to fully use this software you need account on Huawei FusionSolar https://eu5.fusionsolar.huawei.com and developer privilege.

-Contact service team at eu_inverter_support@huawei.com to create an openAPI account for your plant. in email like this:
+Contact service team at eu_inverter_support@huawei.com to create an openAPI account for your plant.
+Inside email like this:

 Email Template
 -